 A limited number of climbers (max of 7) are allowed at one time.
 There will be a time limit for viewing from the top.
 Guests who would like a more leisurely climbing experience are welcome to enjoy one of the daytime climbs available every Wednesday through Sunday.
 Masks are welcome but not required.

 Save the date for these upcoming Full Moon Climbs: Wednesday, October 20, 2021 from 6-9 pm & Friday, November 19, from 6 – 9 pm.

 Social distancing guidelines will apply.
-Masks are encouraged for those attending.
 Guests are expected to use hand sanitizer and wash hands frequently.
+Guests wishing to wear masks are welcome to do so.
 For further information: 850-697-2732, firstname.lastname@example.org